 Cast: Van Hansis, Kit Williamson, John Halbach, Constance Wu, Matthew McKelligon, Stephen Guarino, Brianna Brown, Willam

 Set in Silver Lake, Los Angeles, Eastsiders follows on-and-off couple Thom (Van Hansis) and Cal (Kit Williamson) as they struggle to come to terms with their infidelity and substance abuse.
 The series also stars legendary RuPaul’s Drag Race star Willam as Douglas/Gomorrah Ray, a drag queen and door lady who falls in love with Stephen Guarino’s character Quincy.
 Hustlers and Crazy Rich Asians actress Constance Wu co-stars as Kathy, Cal’s best friend.
-The show has received numerous accolades including six Daytime Emmy Award nominations.
+The show has received numerous accolades, including a Daytime Emmy Award nomination for Outstanding Supporting Actor in a Digital Daytime Drama Series for Willam – the first time a drag queen has been nominated for an Emmy in an acting category.

 Elite (2018 – present)